-19. What is the difference between a custom home & a semi-custom home?
+What’s the difference between a custom home & a semi-custom home?

 Building a completely custom home is a detail-oriented process.
 When you choose to build a custom home, you’re responsible for choosing every single detail about the home – from the number of bedrooms to the color of the doorknobs.
 Custom homes are ideal for people who have a vision of exactly what they want their home to be.

 When you choose to build a semi-custom home, you start with a floor plan of your choice, and all of the other customization choices are yours from there.
 Semi-custom home building typically happens like this:

 – Your homebuilder has a library of designs they’re familiar with and can economically source materials for.

 – You select a plan that meets your expectations and fits your family’s needs.